64656669/mysteryBoxes/README.md

 The smart contracts are developed in Solidity, tested, and deployed on the Polygon blockchain using the Hardhat environment.
 The front-end is coded in Javascript, utilizing the React library.

 __Note: these contracts have been created for a POC, and cannot be used as they stand in production.
-Security issues are existing__
+Security issues are remaining and need to be addressed__

 **Overview**